 Lab Classrooms

-The process is about much more than just improving student outcomes — it’s also about your professional growth.
-Through Lab Classrooms, you’ll sharpen your skills in reflective practice, action research, and collaborative learning, which can be applied not only to pedagogy but also to broader areas such as improving attendance or fostering student well-being.
+Lab Classrooms is about more than improving outcomes in the classroom.
+It is also about professional growth.
+Through the process, educators deepen their skills in reflective practice, action research and collaborative learning.
+These approaches can be applied not only to pedagogy, but also to wider priorities such as improving attendance, strengthening relationships and supporting wellbeing.

-You can take part in Lab Classrooms via two pathways:
+You can engage in Lab Classrooms through one of two pathways.

 Self guided project

-You can participate in a self-guided project using the supporting tools and resources on our Digital Network to choose a research question, conduct research, create an action plan, capture baseline date and trial something in your classroom.
-This is accessible to Network Members, as well as to participants of our Words for All and Early Years / SEND School Improvement programmes.
+Participants can undertake a self guided project using tools and resources available through our Digital Community.
+This includes identifying a research question, exploring evidence, creating an action plan, capturing baseline data and trialling an approach in practice.
+This pathway is available to Network Members and to participants in the Early Years or SEND School Improvement programmes.

 Supported programme